Document management, data, diaries etc

 Document Management and Filing Procedures (SOP)

-1. Purpose This Standard Operating Procedure (SOP) outlines the standardized process for organizing, storing, retrieving, and retaining all company documents within the Maltix ecosystem.
-Adhering to these procedures ensures efficiency, accessibility, and compliance for all our valuable Maltix QR Site members.
+This Standard Operating Procedure (SOP) outlines the standardised process for organising, storing, retrieving, and retaining all company documents within the Maltix ecosystem.
+Adhering to these procedures ensures efficiency, accessibility, and compliance for all our valuable Maltix Tribe members.

-2. Scope This SOP applies to all Maltix QR Site members who create, receive, process, or store documents as part of their role within Maltix.
+This SOP applies to all Maltix Tribe members who create, receive, process, or store documents as part of their role within Maltix.

 3. Definitions

-• Document: Any recorded information, regardless of format, crucial to Maltix operations (e.g., contracts, invoices, reports, internal memos, Maltix QR Site content).
+• Document: Any recorded information, regardless of format, crucial to Maltix operations (e.g., contracts, invoices, reports, internal memos, Maltix Tribe content).

-• Maltix QR Site (as DMS): Our centralized digital platform (including Maltix QR Site SME, Business Applications) used for storing, organizing, and retrieving digital documents.
+• Maltix Tribe (as DMS): Our centralised digital platform (including Maltix Tribe SME, Business Applications) used for storing, organising, and retrieving digital documents.
 This is where authenticated user logins control access.

-• Archiving: The process of moving documents that are no longer actively used to a secure, long-term storage location within the Maltix QR Site's designated archive section.
+• Archiving: The process of moving documents that are no longer actively used to a secure, long-term storage location within the Maltix Tribe's designated archive section.

 4. Procedures

 4.1.
-Document Creation and Naming Conventions (Digital Documents within Maltix QR Site)
+Document Creation and Naming Conventions (Digital Documents within Maltix Tribe)

-• Consistency: All new digital documents uploaded to the Maltix QR Site must adhere to established naming conventions.
+• Consistency: All new digital documents uploaded to the Maltix Tribe must adhere to established naming conventions.

 • Naming Convention Format: [Client/Project Name]_[Document Type]_[Date (YYYYMMDD)]_[Version]